HSAFoundation/CLOC/README.md

 	out[num] = in[num] + 1;
 }
 ```
-The host program includes header file "hw.h" that does not exist yet.
+The host program includes the header file "hw.h".
 The -c option of snack.sh will call the gcc compiler and create
 the object file and the header file.
 Without -c you get the
 generated c code hw.snackwrap.c and the header file.
 The header file
 has function prototypes for all kernels declared in the .cl file.
-Use
-this command to compile the hw.cl file with snack.sh.
+Use this command to compile the hw.cl file with snack.sh.

 ```
 /opt/amd/cloc/bin/snack.sh -c hw.cl